cloverrose/utimeout/README.md

 Run command with CPU time (user time + system time) sense timeout.

- - dose not kill child process when child process is sleeping.
+ - does not kill child process when child process is sleeping.
    - ```python demo.py sleepchild```